Out

 against the wire radius, keeping the weave constant (D* 3.5)

-analysis in eq.
-(1) above (broken line) provides a good
+by the analysis in eq.
+(1) above (broken line) provides a

-estimate of the observed trends.
-The measured efficiency
+good estimate of the observed trends.
+The measured

-increases monotonically from 5% to 10% as the fiber radius
+efficiency increases monotonically from 5% to 10% as the

-chart where clogging is not a limiting factor.
-However, the
+of the design chart where clogging is not a limiting factor.

 [0095] The maximum fog harvesting efficiency observed in the